rrickyp/jose-ricky/README.md

 Code Requirement:
   1. Generation of random game sets or events --> we generate random cards for the player and dealer, as well as random mathematical equation.
   2. Data structures for storing game status --> we store each player, and dealer's cards using vector.
-  3. Dynamic memory management --> we use vectors in storing cards, and calling cards from files.
+  3. Dynamic memory management --> we use vectors of ifstream pointers in storng cards, and calling cards from files.
   4. File input/output (e.g., for loading/saving game status) --> every time the game starts, there is a file that kept track of the fastest time a user can answer.
-  5. Program codes in multiple files --> we will divide the modules according to the features, such as, MathProblem, and CardFeatuers.cpp.
+  5. Program codes in multiple files --> we divide the modules according to the features, such as, MathProblem, and CardFeatuers.cpp.

 Quick Start:
   To start the game, user can simply type "make game" on the CLI on the given directory.